vprusso/qustop/docs/intro_tutorial.rst

      labels = A_1 ⊗ B_2,
      shape = (4, 4),

-printing the :code:`rho_0` variable gives some further information about the state.
+Printing the :code:`rho_0` variable gives some further information about the state.
 For instance, we see the :code:`shape` attribute gives information about the size of the density matrix of the state.
-There is also information about the subsystems
+There is also information about the subsystems...

 We can use the :code:`value` property of any :code:`State` object to obtain the :code:`numpy` matrix representation of the quantum state